 Halloween faded from English custom when Martin Luther’s Protestant Reformation began; a religion without saints had no need for All Saints’ Day.
 Instead, Nov.
 5 eventually became the day to celebrate.
 Guy Fawkes Day, also known as Bonfire Night, is a commemoration of a foiled plot by disgruntled Catholics — and namely one Guy Fawkes — to blow up Parliament along with the Protestant King James I. Fireworks, parades, bonfires and effigies of Fawkes have all been part of the festivities.
 Yet to the dismay of many Brits, American-style Halloween is making its way across the pond and may even threaten to overshadow Nov.
 5 altogether.
 According to one poll, 45 percent of those surveyed thought Halloween "an unwelcome American cultural import."

-Halloween in the Philippines
+Pangangaluluwa in the Philippines (Oct.
+31)

 The Filipino celebration of Pangangaluluwa happens on Halloween night.
 Although local traditions are reportedly fading with time, in some provinces the festivities persist.
 It was once believed that the dead visited on Halloween and would pilfer an item from whom they visited as a sign that they were there.
 And hence the tradition of sneaking belongings from people, the stuff of which will appear the next day in a surprising place.
 As well, groups still go from house to house offering songs in exchange for money or gifts.